markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 git status
 ```
-This command verifies if our working tree is clean, which means our files are `added` and there is nothing new to `commit`, otherwise please `stage` and `commit` and changes that were made.
+Remember this command verifies if our working tree is clean, which means our files have been staged and committed so there is no changes to save.
+If the changes are not "clean" then please `add` and `commit` the file changes.
+Git does a great job at constantly checking we are saving our file changes before we are able to checkout to another branch or pull from the remote repo.

-Now once we have a "clean" branch, we are ready to "pull" or update our local repo with the remote thereby downloading any new changes.
-Let's examine the Git command.
+Now that we have a "clean" branch, we are ready to "pull" or update our local repo with the remote thereby downloading any new changes.
+Let's examine the following Git command.
 ```
 $ git pull origin master
 ```